Christopher Hope (journalist): Personal life

-Hope is married to Sarah Hope.
+Hope married Sarah by February 1999.
 They have one son, Barnaby, and two daughters, Sapphire and Pollyanna.
-They have a Jack Russell named Queenie.
+They had a Jack Russell named Queenie from 2008 until her death on 9 June 2025.

 Pollyanna is a student at London Contemporary Dance School, having had a ballet-specific prosthetic leg fitted; she featured in the Toyota advertising campaign for the 2022 Winter Olympics and 2022 Winter Paralympics.

 In April 2007, Hope found that his family had been hit by a bus in South London, leaving Sarah badly injured and killing her mother Elizabeth.
 Their daughter Pollyanna lost her right leg in the crash, leading Sarah and her sister to create Elizabeth's Legacy of Hope, a charity devoted to helping young amputees in developing countries.
 Hope and Sarah moved to Norfolk after the crash, and were affected in the long-term through suffering from post-traumatic stress disorder.
-The bus driver was found guilty of death by dangerous driving and jailed for four years.
+The bus driver was found guilty of causing death by dangerous driving and jailed for four years.
 In April 2016, Transport for London launched the Sarah Hope Line to provide advice and support to people affected by serious incidents on London's transport network.

 Tim Shipman, a fellow journalist and friend, helped give Hope the nickname Chopper.